Fishing - The Best Baits For Crappie Fishing

 In summer, crappie often move to shade, deeper cover, and thicker vegetation.
 Docks, weed edges, and shaded timber become especially productive.
 Worms and small soft plastics can work well because they blend naturally into those environments.

-Bright midday sun can push fish deeper, so do not assume the same shallow pattern from spring will still apply.
-If the fish are not responding, try fishing lower under docks or around deeper cover.
+Bright midday sun can push fish deeper, so do not assume a springtime shallow pattern still applies.
+If the fish are unresponsive, try fishing lower under docks or around deeper cover.

 Fall

-Fall can be excellent for crappie fishing because fish often feed more actively before winter.
+Fall can be excellent for crappie fishing because fish often feed more aggressively before winter.
 It is a good time to cover water and test multiple structure types.
-Jigs and small plastics are especially useful because you can move efficiently between spots.
+Jigs and small plastics are especially useful because you can move efficiently from one spot to another.

 If the bite is scattered, begin with a minnow-tipped jig, then narrow down the depth and action that produce the most consistent strikes.